-The easiest way to provide escape cover and travel corridors for small game is the creation of shrubby fencerow/travel lane habitat.
+The easiest way to provide escape cover and travel corridors for wildlife is the creation of shrubby fencerow/ travel lane habitat.
 This type of habitat can be created through mowing practices or by planting soft mast-producing shrubs.
 This type of habitat can also be created next to forestlands to increase the amount of edge present.
-Hedgerow habitat should be 30 to 45 feet wide to provide travel corridors and resting areas for small game.
+Hedgerow habitat should be 30 to 45 feet wide to provide travel corridors, escape cover and resting areas for wildlife.
 Narrow fencerows (15 feet wide) have little protective value when they divide clean agricultural fields.

 Hedgerow habitat can be created by not mowing or tilling the area adjacent to fences on a yearly basis.
 Briars and tree seedlings will naturally establish themselves along this border.
 Once these areas have become established, they can be placed in a rotational mowing or burning pattern so they are controlled and do not become too large for the equipment available for the mowing.
+Selective herbicides could also be used to control encroachment by woody vegetation and undesirable tree species.
 Existing hedgerows can be thinned by cutting the large trees for firewood to encourage dense shrub growth.
 In any particular field, one-quarter of the fence line might be treated in any one year.
-This type of habitat can be created without a fence at all or it may be created by moving a mower's width away from an actual fence to allow for easier fence maintenance.
+This type of habitat can be created without a fence at all, or it may be created by moving a mower's width away from an actual fence to allow for easier fence maintenance.

-If shrubs and trees are to be planted in a fencerow, clumpy growth species like sumac, wild plum, gray and silky dogwoods, crab apples, hawthorns, chokecherry and sassafras should be used.
+If shrubs and trees are to be planted in a fencerow, clumpy growth species like sumac, wild plum, gray and silky dogwoods, crab apples, hawthorns, chokecherry, indiogobush and sassafras should be used.
 They should be planted in dense clumps.
-These shrubby clumps will provide good winter food and escape cover.
+These shrubby clumps will provide good winter food and year-round escape cover.